KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

 Generators
 ----------

-This function allows to create generated clips in your Project Bin for
+This function allows to create :doc:`generated clips</project_and_asset_management/project_bin/generators>` in your Project Bin for

 * Counter
 * Color Bars (old TV test display)
 * White Noise

 This function is also available from the menu bar of the Project Bin and by right-click on empty space in the Project Bin.
-See the :doc:`clips</project_and_asset_management/project_bin/clips>` section in this documentation for more details.
+See the :doc:`Clips</project_and_asset_management/project_bin/clips>` section in this documentation for more details.

 Subtitles